NBA Trade Rumors: Sixers Could Swap Al Horford For Harrison Barnes, Per ‘Bleacher Report’

 In the past months, rumors have been continuously swirling around veteran center Al Horford and his future with the Philadelphia 76ers.
-With his inability to make himself fit in Coach Brett Brown’s system and co-exist with Joel Embiid in their frontcourt, multiple signs are pointing out that the Sixers will consider moving Horford in the 2020 NBA offseason.
+With his inability to make himself fit in coach Brett Brown’s system and co-exist with Joel Embiid in their frontcourt, multiple signs are pointing to the Sixers moving Horford in the 2020 NBA offseason.
 However, based on his current performance, the Sixers should be open to the possibility of accepting another bad contract in the potential deal involving Horford.

 According to Greg Swartz of Bleacher Report, one of the potential trade partners for the Sixers this summer is the Sacramento Kings.